MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-finance-charges.md

 |%8|Content of the **Currency Code** field on the finance charge memo header|
 |%9|Content of the **Posting Date** field on the finance charge memo header|

-## <a name="see-related-microsoft-trainingtrainingmodulessend-memos-dynamics--business-central" />See related [Microsoft training](/training/modules/send-memos-dynamics-365-business-central/)
+## <a name="see-related-microsoft-trainingtrainingmodulessend-memos-dynamics-365-business-central" />See related [Microsoft training](/training/modules/send-memos-dynamics-365-business-central/)

 ## <a name="see-also" />See also